OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Support for isolation at different levels

+**ON-DEMAND PROVISION OF VIRTUAL DATA CENTERS**

+- A :ref:`VDC (Virtual Data Center) <manage_vdcs>` is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the group admin, can create and manage compute and storage capacity

+- There is a pre-configured :ref:`Sunstone view for group admins<suns_views_group_admin>`

 **CAPACITY AND PERFORMANCE MANAGEMENT**

 - :ref:`Host management <host_guide>` with complete functionality for the management of the virtualziation nodes in the cloud